-Our 4G and 5G WWAN business has been driving advanced mobile technologies for a multitude of consumer and enterprise applications for over 20 years.
-In the 2000s, Inseego invented mobile hotspots sold under the MiFi brand.
-During the

-2010s, Inseego was a leader in the 4G mobile hotspot market-delivering the highest 4G mobile hotspot performance in the market.
+Our 5G and 4G mobile broadband (MiFi) business has been driving advanced wireless mobile technologies for a multitude of consumer and enterprise applications for over 20 years.
+In the 2000s, Inseego invented mobile hotspots sold under the MiFi TM brand.
+During the 2010s, Inseego was a leader in the 4G mobile MiFi TM market-delivering the highest 4G mobile hotspot performance in the market.
 In 2019, Inseego developed and produced the world's first 5G mobile hotspot.
-In 2022, we launched our fourth generation 5G mobile hotspot with Telstra, Verizon, and T-Mobile.
+In 2022, we launched our third generation 5G mobile hotspot with Telstra, Verizon, and T-Mobile.